Antonio Brady

 Brady was a member of the Ray, the Palæontographical, and Geological Societies.
-So long ago as 1844 his attention had been attracted to the wonderful deposits of brickearth which occupy the valley of the Roding at Ilford, within a mile of his residence.
-Encouraged by Professor Owen he commenced collecting the rich series of mammalian remains in the brickearths of the Thames valley, comprising amongst others the skeletons of the tiger, wolf, bear, elephant, rhinoceros, horse, elk, stag, bison, ox, hippopotamus, &c.
-This valuable collection of pleistocene mammalia is now in the Natural History Museum.
-Most notable in the collection is the "Ilford mammoth skull" which is the most complete mammoth skull ever found in Britain.
+As far back as 1844, his attention was attracted to the deposits of brickearth in valley of the Roding at Ilford, within a mile of his residence.
+Encouraged by Professor Owen, he began collecting a number of mammalian remains in the brickearths of the Thames Valley, including tiger, wolf, bear, elephant, rhinoceros, horse, elk, stag, bison, ox, and hippopotamus skeletons.
+His collection of Pleistocene mammalia is now in the Natural History Museum.
+Most notable in the collection is the Ilford mammoth skull, which is the most complete mammoth skull ever found in Britain.
 The skull is on display in the Hintze Hall of the Natural History Museum.
 A resin cast of the skull is on display in Redbridge Central Library in Ilford.
 In his Catalogue of Pleistocene Mammalia from Ilford, Essex, 1874, printed for private circulation only, Brady acknowledges his indebtedness to Mr. William Davies, F.G.S., his instructor in the art of preserving fossil bones.

 He died suddenly at his residence, Maryland Point, Forest Lane, Stratford, on 12 December 1881.
 He was buried in the churchyard of St John's, Stratford, on 16 December.
 His marriage with Maria, eldest daughter of George Kilner of Ipswich, took place on 18 May 1837, and by her, who survived him, he left a son, the Rev. Nicholas Brady, rector of Wennington, Essex, and two daughters.